chisui/dakka/thesis/main.md

 ```

 Notice that the default definition for `Messag a` is `()`.
-This default definition is meant for actors that do not actually expect any data inside of their messages, but ruther use messages as triggers for their behavior.
+This default definition is meant for actors that do not actually expect any data inside of their messages, but rather use messages as triggers for their behavior.
 Another sensible default definition for `Message a` would be `Void`, which would indicate that the actor can not receive any messages at all.
 If the message type of an Actor is `Void` the only way for that actor to act is on receiving signals.